 The following documents are required in order to apply for a Foreign Identity Card (TIE):

-More information about obtaining a Foreign Residence Card is available from the Ministry of the Interior (in Spanish)
+More information about obtaining a Foreign Residence Card is available from the Ministry of Employment and Social Security (in Spanish)

 Looking for an international business opportunity?
 Why not run an AngloINFO site?